-I started today with perfectly laid out plans for how everything will happen.
-Now 12 hours later I have several tasks unfinished and no hope of getting them done today.
+I often started a day with perfectly laid out plans for how everything will happen.
+Then 12 hours later I had several tasks unfinished and no hope of getting them done that day.

 My day exploded because I forgot to include one meeting on the daily list and one important discussion just needed to happen.
 That discussion led to a task that took another 40 minutes.
 Adding all this up led to an additional 3 hours of unplanned activities.

-Life is what happens to us while we are making other plans. ~~Lennon / Saunders
+Life is what happens to you while we are making other plans. – Lennon / Saunders

-How to plan your day so that you can have unexpected events and still manage to get stuff done that you planned for the day.
+How to plan your day so you can have unexpected events and still manage to get stuff done that you planned for the day.
 I have tried to find an answer to that question for years and come up short.
-The reason why I have not got an answer is that the answer I want to get is different from what’s really possible.
+The reason I have not got an answer is that the answer I want to get differs from what’s really possible.

 Yay!
 Why didn’t I think of this earlier?
 If I have 8 hours, then I should schedule 8 hours of work.